Jelgava massacres: Holocaust in Jelgava

 Jelgava is located on the road between Šiauliai, Lithuania and the major city and capital of Latvia, Riga.
 When Einsatzgruppe A entered Latvia, its commander, Stahlecker, stopped at Jelgava shortly after its capture to organize a unit of Latvians to carry out the functions of the German SD and the Einsatzgruppen.

 Part of the Nazi plan for the Jews in Latvia was to use propaganda, including the newspapers, to associate the Jews with the Communists and the NKVD, who had become hated in Latvia because of the Soviet occupation.
-In Jelgava on June 30, 1941, Nacionālā Zamgale (National Zemgale) became the first newspaper issued in Latvia under Nazi control on June 30, 1941.
+In Jelgava, on 30 June 1941, Nacionālā Zamgale (National Zemgale) became the first newspaper issued in Latvia under Nazi control on 30 June 1941.
 Stahlecker, possibly by pre-arrangement, selected the Latvian agronomist and journalist Vagulāns to be both the editor of Nacionālā Zamgale and also the commander of the Latvian SD unit in Jelgava, which later became known as the Vagulāns commando.

 Carrying out the German wishes, the lead article in the first issue Nacionālā Zamgale praised Adolf Hitler and the German armed forces, and blamed the crimes during the Soviet occupation of Latvia on Jewish collaboration with the Communists.
 Similar anti-Semitic articles appeared in every issue of Nacionālā Zamgale.
-For example, the headline in the July 3, 1941 issue was "Free of Jewish Bolshevik Looters and Murderers."
+For example, the headline in the 3 July 1941 issue was "Free of Jewish Bolshevik Looters and Murderers."
 The manner and style of the condemnations were different from prewar Latvian anticommunism, and indicated the direct control of the Germans over the editorial process.